dmartimarti/cell_dynamics/README.md

 If you want to include information about the plate pattern, `Design.xlsx` must have a column named `Pattern`, where it indicates the name of the Pattern file or files that it will read and parse.
 This pattern file can have as many sheets as you want, with a shape of a 96-well plate.
 If you don't want a specific column to be read by the script, you can name it starting with an underscore, e.g., `_Variable`.

+## Analysis
 **New function**, now is possible to include a sheet named `analysis` in the Design.xlsx file.
 This sheet will be used to specify **two variables**: a *grouping variable* and a *condition*.
 The grouping variable will be used to group the data, and the condition will be used as a x-axis variable for the boxplot.
 The script will look for the following columns: `grouping_variable` and `condition`.
 Below the column names you must specify the name of the column in the `Design` sheet that you want to use as grouping variable and condition.
 The variables to be used can be variables used in the Design file and/or in the Pattern files.

 For example, imagine you are analysing different strains with 0 and 50 mM of metformin.
 You can include as a grouping variable `strain`, and as a condition `metformin`.
 The script will group the data by strain and plot the boxplot for each strain, with the metformin as the x-axis variable.